Patient education: Heavy or prolonged menstrual bleeding (menorrhagia) (Beyond the Basics)

 Several brands of birth control pills are packaged with 3 months of pills to make it easier to take the pill continuously (table 1).
 You can also take other types of hormonal birth control continuously.
 This is explained in detail separately.
 (See "Patient education: Hormonal methods of birth control (Beyond the Basics)", section on 'Continuous dosing'.)

 Hormonal intrauterine device — There is an IUD that slowly releases a hormone, progestin, into the uterus.
 There is no estrogen in the IUD.
 This device is called Mirena or Liletta in the United States and in other countries.
 The IUD prevents pregnancy and reduces menstrual bleeding for up to five years (picture 1).
 A healthcare provider places the IUD inside the uterus.
 This treatment is best for women who do not want to become pregnant in the next six months.
 The most common side effect of the hormonal IUD is irregular bleeding; this is usually light bleeding or spotting.
 This usually improves after the first several months after IUD placement.
 In women who use a hormonal IUD specifically to treat heavy bleeding, expulsion rates (when the uterus pushes the IUD into an improper position or completely out of the uterus) are high.
-(See "Patient education: Long-term methods of birth control (Beyond the Basics)", section on 'Intrauterine device (IUD)'.).
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)", section on 'Intrauterine device (IUD)'.).

 Shot — Depot medroxyprogesterone acetate (brand name: Depo-Provera) is a long-acting form of a progesterone-like hormone, called a progestin.
 It is a shot given once every three months.
 This treatment prevents pregnancy and can reduce heavy menstrual bleeding.
 The shot is best for women who do not want to become pregnant in the next year or longer.